chesmore/chesmore.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an experimental physicist and researcher in optics.
-At [Ayar Labs](https://ayarlabs.com/), I am a Senior Engineer where I work on the integration and characterization of optical microchips.
+As a Senior Engineer at [Ayar Labs](https://ayarlabs.com/), I work on the integration and characterization of the multi-wavelength source, specifically in the Module Reliability team.
 {style="text-align: justify;"}